divjotarora/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 once that request reaches the front of the queue, having the Pool find or create a `Connection`_ to fulfill that request.
 Requests MUST be subject to a timeout which is computed per the rules in
-`Client-Side Operations Timeout: Server Selection
+`Client Side Operations Timeout: Server Selection
 <../client-side-operations-timeout/client-side-operations-timeout.rst#server-selection>`_.

 To service a request for a `Connection`_, the Pool MUST first iterate over the